martinlugton/martinlugton.github.io/old-site-conversion/conversion-in-progress/Eyal Hooked – How to build habit-forming products.md

   - /eyal-hooked-build-habit-forming-products/
 ---

-# Eyal: Hooked – How to build habit-forming products

 *Nir Eyal sets out a framework for building engagement with users of a product, based on repeatedly guiding users through a series of ‘hooks’ to form habits.
 “The ultimate goal of a habit-forming product is to solve the user’s pain by creating an association so that the user identifies the company’s product or service as the source of relief.”
 Portfolio/Penguin 2014.*

 ### People use their smartphones a lot